 In one of the most powerful origin stories known, a letter of high importance within the nature of being went missing.
 From this we have ascertained that there were once two giant sea creatures populating the depths; one, however, was removed to high heaven so as not to swamp the world with offspring.
 The remaining creature now weeps for its lost partner, and fills the oceans with tears.

-At the height of my studies, delving into Jewish thought and practice, I had just finished fasting and praying to align my soul with the universe for Yom Kippur, and came into the studio to get some tools in order to begin building my Sukkah.
-That night, in lieu of building a Sukkah, I began to paint it instead.
+One salient night, at the height of my studies delving into Jewish thought and practice, I found myself in the studio.
+I had just finished fasting and praying to align my soul with the universe for Yom Kippur and was having a quick look around to collect some tools in order to begin building my sukkah...
+That night, in lieu of building a sukkah, I began to paint it instead.

 In 2018 I began finishing some of the oil paintings I had been working on.
 The new works were transformative for me, connecting to past exploits into visual storytelling, but also developing many newly discovered philosophical liberties gained during studies after moving to Israel.

 My craft has also since developed and improved, mostly having focused on painted panels in the past using glazing techniques.
 The new work, while still employing some glazing, relies more heavily upon direct paint application and removal.

 These new processes tie, as well, into the philosophical freedoms I’ve gained since moving half-way around the planet.
 In many ways the methods I employ mirror the progression I have followed throughout life.

 By gaining knowledge through the process, then removing what I recognize as obtuse, then layering information and experience once again, etc., the work becomes a story unto itself, reflecting the philosophy beneath and transforming into a window that glints light back from my own life.